Play tennis in Scotland? Want to start competing? No problem – we’ve got you covered!

-With a wide variety of tennis events in Wales – from Local Tennis Leagues through to professional tournaments – you’ll be sure to find the best competition for you.
+With a wide variety of tennis events in Scotland – from Local Tennis Leagues through to professional tournaments – you’ll be sure to find the best competition for you.

-Check out our handy guide below with information on all the competitions hosted in Wales.
+Check out our handy guide below with information on all the competitions hosted in Scotland.

 Not played competitively before?
-Check out our ‘How to start competing' page below:
+Take a look at our ‘How to start competing’ page.

-To play in any competition you will need an ITF World Tennis Number – find out more below:
+To play in any competition you will need an ITF World Tennis Number – find out more, here.

 If you’re just getting started or want to get back into competing after a long stretch away from the game, then Local Tennis Leagues could be just for you.

-Taking place in park courts all over Wales, Local Tennis Leagues give you the chance to compete against other players of a similar standard.
+Taking place in park courts all over Scotland, Local Tennis Leagues give you the change to compete against other players of a similar standard.
 It’s friendly, fun, competitive tennis right on your doorstep.